Jodosoft/Libraries/src/Jodo.Primitives/README.md

-﻿Provides low-level structs and utilities used throughout the Jodo packages.
+﻿Provides miscellaneous utilities used by the Jodo packages.